rwmichaels/SBS_DAQ/README.md

 In ./intel_fb is largely the same as ./fastbus, but ported to Intel/Linux.

+In ./secondary is a secondary readout list for Intel/Linux.
+The listGet macro was replaced by BoblistGet to avoid a SEGFAULT.
+This is not completely understood, but it did make the DAQ run stable.  (noted, June 2017)

 In ./sbs_crl/ is the vxWorks readout list for the SBS Fastbus.
 The intention is to have ONE readout list used by all crates.
 The readout list automatically senses what modules there are and